wellcomecollection/docs/rfcs/054-id-resolver/README.md

 Ideally, this issue should be handled as early as possible, rather than mitigated against after the problem has been propagated through databases.

-Important factors in the chosen solution.

-Given two Concepts with the same authoritative id
-When the Concepts reach the end of the Works and Concepts pipelines Then both Concepts have the same canonical identifier And both Concepts have the same type
-And the type accurately represents the real-world type of the referent

-Given two Concepts with the same non-authoritative id When the Concepts reach the end of the Works and Concepts pipelines Then (what happens?)

-Given a Concept that is currently in the wrong scheme Then the Concept's canonical id will not be the same as it currently is

-Given a Concept that is currently in the right scheme Then the Concept's canonical id should ideally be the same as it currently is

 ##### Source data